ViniciusGN/Libary-BackEnd/README.md

    - Install and run Apache server and PHP.

 2. **Project Folder**:
-   - Place the project files inside `C:/xampp/htdocs/mysite/TP3`
+   - Place the project files inside `C:/xampp/htdocs/mysite/Libary-BackEnd`
-   - Your project will be accessible at: `http://localhost/mysite/TP3`
+   - Your project will be accessible at: `http://localhost/mysite/Libary-BackEnd`

 3. **Install PostgreSQL**:
    - Download from https://www.postgresql.org/
    - Use pgAdmin or `psql` command line to manage your DB.

 4. **Import the Database**:
-   - Use the provided `livres.sql` dump.
+   - Use the provided `dump-livres.sql` dump.
+   - The database import file is located in the `TP2/SQL/dump-livres.sql` folder
    - Run via command line:
      ```bash
-     psql -U postgres -f C:/path/to/livres.sql
+     psql -U postgres -f C:/path/to/dump-livres.sql
      ```

 ### For Linux: